mangdangroboticsclub/mini_pupper_ros/README.md

 ```

 #### 1.2.4 Network Setup
-Connect your PC and Mini Pupper to the same WiFi and find the assigned IP address with the command below.
+Connect your PC and Mini Pupper to the same WiFi and find the assigned IP address with commands below.
 ```sh
 ifconfig
 ```